dcelisgarza/PortfolioOptimiser.jl/docs/src/examples/2_asset_statistics.md

 ### 3.2 Defining a custom mean method

-In order to define a new method all you need to do is create a new subtype of [`PortfolioOptimiser.PortfolioOptimiser.MeanEstimator`](@ref) (it's not exported so it must be qualified) and define a new [`StatsBase.mean`](https://juliastats.org/StatsBase.jl/stable/scalarstats/#Weighted-sum-and-mean) function.
+In order to define a new method all you need to do is create a new subtype of [`PortfolioOptimiser.MeanEstimator`](@ref) (it's not exported so it must be qualified) and define a new [`StatsBase.mean`](https://juliastats.org/StatsBase.jl/stable/scalarstats/#Weighted-sum-and-mean) function.

 This is all we need, we can now define a custom mean that is the same as the [`MuSimple`](@ref), but scales the vector.
 You can scale the vector uniformly, by providing a scalar, or scale each item individually by providing an `AbstractVector`.

 ````@example 2_asset_statistics
-mutable struct MyScaledMean{T1, T2} <: PortfolioOptimiser.PortfolioOptimiser.MeanEstimator
+mutable struct MyScaledMean{T1, T2} <: PortfolioOptimiser.MeanEstimator
     scale::T1
     w::T2
 end